-Students officially withdrawn from the University who wish to return to Trident may seek readmission by completing the admission process, including submitting a new application.
-Students must inform the University and provide to the Office of the Registrar all official transcripts of any academic credit earned or attempted at other institutions while withdrawn.
+Students officially withdrawn from Trident who wish to return to the University may seek readmission by completing the admission process, including submitting a new application.
+Students must provide the University all official transcripts of any academic credit earned or attempted at other institutions while withdrawn.
 Students readmitted after withdrawal will be subject to the most current program requirements.